-Revenue retention for our enterprise and mid-market customers on the Conversational Cloud was below our target range of 105% to 115% for the first quarter of 2023 and comparable period in 2022.
-We expect to provide the revenue retention rate on the basis of recurring revenue (rather than total revenue) going forward as we believe this metric will be more useful to analyze revenue growth.
-LivePerson's ARPU for our enterprise and mid-market customers increased approximately 3.0% in the first quarter of 2023 to \$665,000 from approximately \$645,000 in the first quarter of 2022.
+Revenue retention for our enterprise and mid-market customers on the Conversational Cloud was below our target range of 105% to 115% for the second quarter of 2023 and comparable period in 2022.
+Beginning in the fourth quarter of 2022, we started providing the revenue retention rate on the basis of recurring revenue (rather than total revenue) going forward as we believe this metric will be more useful to analyze revenue growth.
+LivePerson's ARPC, or average annual revenue for our enterprise and mid-market customers increased approximately 14% for the trailing twelve months ended June 30, 2023 to \$575,000 from approximately \$505,000 for the trailing twelve months ended June 30, 2022.
+We expect to provide ARPC on the basis of recurring revenue (rather than total revenue) going forward as we believe this metric will be more useful for analysts and investors.